HCanCaglar/DSA210_Fear_and_Hunger/README.md

 - Model training and evaluation using:
   - R² score (variance explained)
   - RMSE (prediction error)
-- Visualization of predicted vs actual scores, annotated with item names
+- Visualization of predicted vs actual scores, annotated with weapon/item names

 This ML component validates that game design decisions (weapon availability, status severity) can be modeled with high accuracy.